 This medici.tv webcast is made possible with the generous support of Madame Aline Foriel-Destezet

-The walls of Carnegie Hall will hum with the thrill and intensity of this program presented by the Munich Philharmonic under the direction of the imminent maestro Valery Gergiev and featuring the Greek virtuoso violinist Leonidas Kavakos!
+The walls of Carnegie Hall hum with the thrill and intensity of this program presented by the Munich Philharmonic under the direction of eminent maestro Valery Gergiev and featuring Greek violin virtuoso Leonidas Kavakos!

 Leonidas Kavakos appears courtesy of Sony Classical.